MicrosoftDocs/power-platform/power-virtual-agents/build-22/error-codes.md

 **Error message:** This error produces dynamic messages based on the context of the error.

-**Resolution:** This is a catch-all error for a variety of problems related to your bot's content.
+**Resolution:** This is a catch-all error for various problems related to your bot's content.
 Please refer to the error message for more details.

 Common problems include, but are not limited to: